GalleryPal

 The problem

-Museum and gallery visitors often struggle to fully engage with or understand the art they are viewing, leading to a less satisfying in-person experience.
-Gallerypal recognizes there is an opportunity to enhance the viewing experience using devices that visitors already carry with them—their smartphones.
+Visitors often struggle to fully engage with or understand the art they’re viewing, leading to a less satisfying museum experience.
+GalleryPal saw an opportunity to enhance guest enjoyment using a device they already carry—their smartphones.

 The solution